 Now begins the tale of the coordinated assumed RGB color space that saved us all, except that it didn't, some companies for some reason or another didn't play well with that process either.
 Just like they didn't play well before the process.
 Again chaos!

 LO and BEHOLD, then came the ICC International Color Consortium, our world was saved and all was clear and easy, except that it wasn't!
-What we did get (which was alot better) is an international agreement on a system of defined and tagged (label files) color spaces, how to handle them in the postscript and the non postscript world.
+What we did get (which was alot better) is an international agreement on a system of defined and tagged (labels for files) color spaces, how to handle them in the postscript and the non postscript world.

 Along with that we got color engines to do conversions, color models (RGB, CMYK, LAB and Grayscale + a few others), color spaces that exist inside the color models, ICC Profiles to define color parameters within the color models and 4 rendering intents.
 Absolute colorimetric, Relative colorimetric, Saturation and Perceptual, that tell the color engine how to handle the conversion between the ICC profiles.

 First, and this is a permanent fly in the ointment, not all software applications or operating systems support all the same color engines and this can and does introduce differences between conversions in different applications and different operating systems when using different color engines.
-Not awful but certainly something to note as the differences in some situations can be seen especially when creating graphics that have to match a background from another application.
+Not awful but certainly something to note as the differences in some situations can be seen especially when creating graphics that have to match a background from another application or platform.

 Second, this has been an on going issue and I never see it being resolved by anyone but the end user.
 People belive relative colormetric rendering is the best and in my opinion they think that because Adobe uses it as its default setting.
 Except they don't.
 What happened is that Adobe created a non ICC compliant addition to a rendering intent and made it the default for their applications.
 It's Relative Colorimetric with Black Point Compensation (BPC) activated, and it is NOT relative colorimetric rendering.
-Even though it's no longer needed it exists to this day and most likely will forever.
+Even though it's no longer needed, it exists to this day and most likely will forever.

 As best as I could find this was done because of some malformed profiles specifically those set to default preceptual rendering and older RGB profiles that did not properly identify their black point.
 At the time this made using perceptual rendering dubious as some profiles were funky and BPC did not work with perceptual rendering so they set relative colorimetric as default with BPC activated.